 Note: This course is not open to Arts and Science students.

-After completing MICR 382, students will be able to:
+After completing MICR 382 Microbes in Health and Disease, students will be able to:

 - Organize & assess information from various sources to critically and appropriately solve a problem.

 - Work in a small group setting in order to critically & collaboratively evaluate the factors that contribute to a biological change related to microbes.

 - Integrate the information taught in the course to provide a broad-based understanding of the impact of microbes on health and disease and to progress to related upper level courses.

 As Collaborators, health professionals work effectively with other health care professionals to provide safe, high-quality, patient-centred care.

 As Communicators, health professionals form relationships with patients and their families* that facilitate the gathering and sharing of essential information for effective health care.